 Get the Help of an Experienced New Orleans Vessel Transfer Injury Lawyer

 We want to make sure you receive fair and just compensation for your injuries.
-Don’t agree to a settlement until you’ve had a chance to speak with one of The Lambert Firm’s experienced offshore injury attorneys.
+Don’t agree to a settlement until you’ve had a chance to speak us.
+The Lambert Firm’s experienced offshore injury attorneys can help.
 Our attorneys have a deep understanding of maritime law.
-They have the knowledge and skill to bring together all the relevant facts and law, build an effective case, aggressively negotiate with the maritime employers and their insurers, and argue your case in front of a judge and/or jury once push comes to shove.
+They have the knowledge and skill to bring together all the relevant facts and law.
+The Lambert Firm will build an effective case, aggressively negotiate with the maritime employers and their insurers.
+They will also argue your case in front of a judge and/or jury once push comes to shove.

 There are time limits for filing a claim for a vessel transfer injury.
 Don’t delay speaking with an experienced maritime lawyer.
 Call The Lambert Firm at 800-521-1750 or contact us online to schedule a free consultation.
-Our New Orleans maritime injury lawyers are interested in hearing the details of your case and advising you on the best way to move forward with your claim.
+Our New Orleans maritime injury lawyers are interested in hearing the details of your case.
+They will advise you on the best way to move forward with your claim.

-We handle all our vessel transfer injury cases on a contingency basis, which means there are no up-front costs for our clients – we only get paid if you get paid.
+We handle all our vessel transfer injury cases on a contingency basis.
+This means there are no up-front costs for our clients – we only get paid if you get paid.